What Skills Does An MBA Give You?

 Few of today’s industries face more scrutiny than higher education – especially business education.
 With higher education costs growing at a rate that drastically outpaces inflation, potential students have plenty of reason to scratch their heads.

-While top MBA programs in the US offer some great opportunities, today’s business education landscape begs the question: What’s the best option?
+While top MBA programs in the US offer some great opportunities, today’s business education landscape begs the question: What’s the best option to learn MBA skills?
 This post explores the pillars of a great MBA or alternative MBA program, as well as some of the top business education options on the market today.

-The business topics covered in any business education program will depend on the nuances of the MBA program.
+The MBA skills covered in any business education program will depend on the nuances of the program.
 Some business education focuses closely on subsectors of the greater business world.
 Common examples include entrepreneurship, HR management, leadership skills, or international business.

 MBA Skills #1: Strategy & Finance

 A broad category in and of itself, Strategy & Finance finds its way into just about any MBA program.
 This could mean a lot of things.
 Generating and growing revenue, understanding P&L statements, running a comprehensive competitor analysis, etc. A proficient business education requires sufficient education of the market strategy and financials driving and supporting any business.